pwwang/pipen/docs/command-line-argument-parser.md

 !!! note

-    Let initialize an option first: `params.opt`, then when the value is set explictly:
+    Let it initialize an option first: `params.opt`, then when the value is set explictly:
     `params.opt.value = "a"`
     Or when the value replaced (set value after initialization):
     `params.opt = "a"`